 3.2.4 Recommendations

-Recommendations for the adaptation of HCS for a setting such as Soweto, have been outlined in Table 4.
+The following recommendations for the adaptation of HCS to enhance the acceptability, appropriateness, feasibility and fidelity in a setting such as Soweto: 1) simplify the use of the SMARTER planning tool; 2) adaptations for multilingual settings, and where educational level is typically lower for those delivering HCS; 3) adapting training in a trial setting, where there is time pressure; and 4) adopt a trauma-informed perspective to health behaviour change.
+Specific suggestions for each of these recommendations are presented in Table 4.
 These could be relevant for other LMICs, as well as low-income settings in high-income countries, especially where English is not the dominant language.

 Insert Table 4 here